(Last updated on 6 September 2022)

-Old House of Tan Ky was used for trading agricultural goods with merchants from Southeast Asia and Europe in the 18th and 19th centuries.
+Built in 1741, the Old House of Tan Ky was used for trading agricultural goods with merchants from Southeast Asia and Europe in the 18th and 19th centuries.
 The name Tan Ky meaning “Progress Shop” was given to the house by the second generation to express the owner’s wish for a prosperous business.
-With the decline of the town’s business and heavy floods every year, these seven generations of the family still make great efforts to upkeep the house.
+With the decline of the town’s business and heavy floods each year, the 7th generation of the family still made great efforts to upkeep the house.

-Many of the house’s details were very impressive and remain unchanged until today, including the storage area, the outside structure made of bricks and tiles and the floor covered with Bat Trang bricks.
-The house furniture, thick roofs and wooden walls were made with jack-fruit trees, ironwood and peck-wood to keep the house cool in summer and warm during winter.
+Many of the house’s details were very impressive and remain unchanged until today, including the storage area, the outside structure made of bricks and tiles, and the floor covered with Bat Trang bricks.
+Interestingly, the house, furniture, thick roofs, and wooden walls were made with jack-fruit trees, ironwood, and peck-wood to keep the house cool in summer and warm during winter.

 Address: 101 Nguyen Thai Hoc Street